Our Strategy for 2018-2023

 Deafblind UK has a proud history spanning 90 years.
-Founded in 1928 by a small group of deafblind people and their carers, the then named National Deaf-Blind Helpers League set out to improve social conditions for people who were deafblind encouraging confidence and providing practical help.
-Despite the passing of time, these are the same things that matter to people with deafblindness today and the things Deafblind UK continues to deliver today.
+Despite the passing of time, the same things matter to people with deafblindness today as they did 90 years ago and Deafblind UK continues to offer the same support today.

 We are incredibly proud of our heritage but equally ambitious for our future.
 We have seen a lot of positive changes over the years but for people living with deafblindness or varying degrees of dual sensory loss, we’re entering a new era of possibilities and challenges.
 As an organisation, it is vital we continue to change and innovate to ensure our services meet the needs of our growing membership and that we extend our reach to more people with deafblindness or dual sensory loss and their families.

 This strategic plan sets out some ambitious plans for the next five years.
 We will develop new and enhanced services so we can provide greater care, support and advice to more people across the UK.
 We will invest in research so that we better understand the needs of our members; in our infrastructure so we can continue to deliver effective and efficient services; and in our staff and volunteers.
 We will also continue to raise awareness of deafblindness and what Deafblind UK does so that more people can be signposted to the support and advice they need.

 Deafblind UK is a membership organisation for and led by people who are deafblind.
 Our strategy therefore has been shaped and informed by their views, experiences and opinions.
 We held a series of membership forums across the country so that we could hear directly from people who are deafblind, their families and carers.
 We also talked to our staff and volunteers to hear about their experiences and what matters to them and the deafblind people they work with.